Bhavya445/Dealora-Marketplace/README.md

 ## ✨ About the Project

-CampusDealHub is a **web and mobile platform** for seamless second-hand item trading.
+Dealora is a **web and mobile platform** for seamless second-hand item trading.
 The web app is wrapped in a **WebView** for Android and iOS, allowing a native-like experience.

 ### Features:
 ✔ **Create Listings** – Users can post items for sale.